danwdart/websites/posts/issuing-modem-commands-to-unrooted.md

 date: 2018-07-31T20:37:00.000+01:00
 draft: false
 aliases: [ "/2018/07/issuing-modem-commands-to-unrooted.html" ]
-tags : [access, phone, serial, root, screen, m2msupport, gsm, mobile, port, linux, minicom, connection, modem, networking, android, hayes, network]
+tags: [access, phone, serial, root, screen, m2msupport, gsm, mobile, port, linux, minicom, connection, modem, networking, android, hayes, network]
 ---

 Did you know that Android devices expose a modem on the USB interface, even when "Tethering" is turned off?
 It appears like this in dmesg: